GHBAlbuquerque/gila-notification-backend/README.md

 # 📬 Notification System
-### gila-notification-backend
+### study-notification-backend

 Hello!
-This is my challenge for [Gila Software](https://www.gilasoftware.com/).

-It is composed of a backend application (this repo) and a frontend interface ([link](https://github.com/GHBAlbuquerque/gila-notification-frontend)).
+This is a project composed of a backend application (this repo) and a frontend interface ([link](https://github.com/GHBAlbuquerque/study-notification-frontend)).

 ## Description